DemocracyClub/Website/democracy_club/apps/report_2022/report.md

 - 1.9 million postcode searches during election week
 - 83% of users were more likely to vote after using the polling station finder
-- 100% of councils (227 total) provided us will polling place data
+- 100% of councils (227 total) provided us with polling place data
 - 21,300 candidates added to the database
 - 1,526 volunteers made 64,000 edits over the election period
 ## Election overview